-Some destinations may not insist on a test as long as you’ve had both vaccinations, or you’ve recently recovered from Covid-19.
-For example as of the 19th July, you no longer need a negative test result if you are fully vaccinated to enter France.
+Some destinations may not insist on a test as long as you’ve had both vaccinations.
+Or, if you’ve recently recovered from Covid-19.
+E.g from the 19/07, you no longer need a negative test result if you are fully vaccinated to enter France.

 Each country has its own rules for entry and it’s up to you to check these carefully.
-However, if a country will allow you to travel fully vaccinated, you can use the NHS App to prove this, or request a letter by calling up the NHS 119 helpline (England residents only).
+However, if a country will allow you to travel fully vaccinated, you can use the NHS App to prove this.
+Alternatively you can request a letter by calling up the NHS 119 helpline (England residents only).
 Information on travel for Scotland, Wales and Northern Ireland’s residents has not been released yet.

 You can download the NHS App to get your proof of vaccination status.
 From here you can print off a certificate, which will be needed rather than just the QR code on your phone at some entry points.

-Guidelines and individual country rules are changing all the time, so it is worth checking the government website of the country you are travelling for up to date information.
+Guidelines and individual country rules are changing all the time.
+It is worth checking the government website of the country you are travelling for up to date information.
 You can find links to most of these from the UK government website.

 Returning to the UK from cycling holidays

-Most of Europe is currently on the UK Amber list which means when you travel back to the UK, you will need to self-isolate at home for 10 days, and pay for tests on days 2 and 8 if you are not vaccinated.
-If you are double vaccinated, you will need a pre-departure negative test before leaving the country you are in, then a day 2 test, there is no need to quarantine.
-However, to confuse things further, from the 19th of July, this does not apply to France, where you will still need to quarantine and take tests on days 2 and 8 even if you are double vaccinated.
+Most of Europe is currently on the UK Amber list.
+This means when you travel back to the UK, you will need to self-isolate at home for 10 days.
+You’ll also need to pay for tests on days 2 and 8 if you are not vaccinated.
+If you are double vaccinated, you will need a pre-departure negative test before leaving the country you are in.
+Then a day 2 test, there is no need to quarantine.
+However, to confuse things further, from the 19/07, this does not apply to France.
+You will still need to quarantine and take tests on days 2 and 8 even if you are double vaccinated.
 As things are constantly evolving, you can find updated details about this on the UK government website.

 The UK currently requires people entering the country to present a passenger locator form.
 It must be completed before you arrive and submitted within a 48-hour window of disembarking.
 You will likely be asked to show this when you board your plane, train or ferry.
 You must fill out your passport and travel details, as well as the address where you’ll be staying.
 You’ll also need the reference numbers for the two Covid tests that you must take on days 2 and 8 after arriving in the UK (or just day 2 if you are double vaccinated).